 Pleasant and frothy, if not especially memorable, “My Love is Forever” is Prince at his most self-consciously commercial.
-Chris Moon may have been inspired to write the lyrics from personal experience, but they also seem crafted to suit the heartthrob persona he was shaping around his collaborator, rarely straying from pop clichés of eternal romantic devotion.
+Chris Moon may have written the lyrics from personal experience, but they also feel crafted to suit the heartthrob persona he was shaping around his collaborator, rarely straying from pop clichés of eternal romantic devotion.
 If nothing else, Prince’s breathy, intimate vocal performance feels precision-engineered to make teen girls melt–and this, too, was reportedly thanks in part to Moon’s intervention.
 When they’d first commenced working together, Moon told Thorne, Prince’s singing voice was so soft and high that the microphones at Moonsound struggled to pick it up; so Moon attempted to create a more conducive atmosphere in the studio, dimming the lights and instructing Prince to lie down on the floor.
 “So he’s there in the dark, on the floor, with the microphone halfway down his throat, pillows under his head, and over the course of the next few days I coaxed vocals out of him,” he recalled.
 “A little, high, falsetto voice.
 Sweet, kind of reminiscent of Michael Jackson” (Thorne 2016).
 It’s a technique Prince is said to have recreated on his own for future recordings, most notably 1981’s “Do Me, Baby.”

-But while teen heartthrobs are expected to sing other people’s words and receive extensive vocal coaching, teen musical prodigies are not; and so it was that, while “Soft and Wet” showed up on For You credited to both Prince and Moon, “My Love is Forever” was attributed to Prince alone.
+But while teen heartthrobs are expected to sing other people’s words and receive extensive vocal coaching, teen prodigies are not; and so it was that, while “Soft and Wet” showed up on For You credited to both Prince and Moon, “My Love is Forever” was attributed to Prince alone.
 By this time, Moon had left the Prince fold: they’d amicably parted ways at the end of 1976, with Moon affirming that “the only thing that you have to do is make sure that my interests are protected, and everything goes down the way it should be.”
 Needless to say, Moon’s idea of his interests being protected did not include Prince taking full credit for songs he’d co-written; so in 1986, according to Dave Hill, he reached a settlement with Prince’s publishing company, Controversy Music, selling his interests in the songs for an undisclosed sum (Hill 35).
-The following year, Hill wrote, Moon produced a single for Twin Cities vocalist Cynthia Johnson, best known as the voice of “Funkytown” performers Lipps, Inc. On the back sleeve was a “special thanks” to “Skippy Nelson” (36).
+The following year, Hill wrote, Moon produced a single for vocalist Cynthia Johnson, best known as the voice of “Funkytown” performers Lipps, Inc. On the back sleeve was a “special thanks” to “Skippy Nelson” (36).

 The irony of all this is that in many ways, Moon planted the seeds for his own short-shrifting.
 He was, again, the first to coin the description of Prince as “the next Stevie Wonder,” and he admitted to Per Nilsen that he thought of his teenage protégé as “a product”–or, in today’s parlance, a brand.
 Moon even claimed to have been the first person to encourage Prince to drop his surname and go by his regal-sounding given name alone: “It set him apart,” he explained.
 “He started to practice signing his name with a small heart over the ‘i’ in Prince” (Nilsen 1999 28).
 In this sense, writing Moon out of the back story was just the next logical step in transitioning from Prince Rogers Nelson to “Prince”: the Young, Mysterious Musical Genius from Minneapolis™.

-These days, of course, consumers of pop music have an interpretive framework through which to understand the apparent contradiction of an artist who works in close collaboration with others, but whose artistic vision is nevertheless highly individual and personal: see, for example, the legitimate (if sometimes controversial) critical acclaim afforded to creator-brands like Kanye West and Beyoncé.
+These days, of course, pop music consumers have an interpretive framework through which to understand the apparent contradiction of an artist who works in close collaboration with others, but whose artistic vision is nevertheless highly individual and personal: see, for example, the legitimate (if sometimes controversial) critical acclaim afforded to creator-brands like Kanye West and Beyoncé.
 In 1977, however, in order to claim the title of musical auteur, one needed to actively play the role.
 And so, from For You until 1984’s Purple Rain–and frequently later, as well–Prince’s records all came with the same, infrequently-asterisked inscription on the sleeve: “Produced, Arranged, Composed and Performed by Prince.”
 It was the little white lie that landed Prince a lucrative record deal, mere months after recording “My Love is Forever.”
 But it also ensured that the dispute with Moon was only one of many authorship squabbles in the years to come.